 In case that wasn’t enough…here’s the longer version:

 Hey, you are still here.
 Fantastic!
 Here’s the story of why a blog predominately about grilling food is called Another Pint Please.
-Starting as a travel blog back in 2006, APP was originally a way of sharing trips with my wife back to her childhood home on the Isle of Wight in England.
+Starting as a travel blog back in 2006, APP was originally a way of sharing a trip to the Isle of Wight in England.
 I had two choices for a title, Belligerent Yank or Another Pint Please.
 The latter a phrase I would utter the most abroad.
 Naturally, Another Pint Please won out.

-Over that particular trip, our friends were getting married.
+Over that particular trip, friends were getting married.
 I liked going to pubs and drinking beer(s).
-I excelled at embarrassing my wife by taking pictures of food in public.
+I excelled at embarrassing friends taking pictures of food in public.
 I enjoyed writing about things I found funny, and others didn't.
 It was all good.

 These two events started me thinking.
 I love to grill.
 I also enjoy photography but never had an outlet for it.
 Why not photograph and write about what I grill?
 With that splendid, if albeit rare moment of clarity in my life, my "What's on the Grill?" series was born and the direction of APP changed forever.

 In 2013, I was privileged to share "My Weber Experience" thanks to my incredible friends at Weber Grills.
-Currently, you can find my voice on the Weber blog and my pictures and video spread across Weber's global reach.
-While I love being behind the lens, my grilled food has been the focus of the lens in Weber's Unserious Times Broadcast TV campaign, 2015 catalog shoot, Q in Color ad spots, and 2016 Genesis spots.
-Most recently I created videos and content for the Weber Summit Charcoal Grill and Genesis II gas grill.
+Currently, you can find my voice on the Weber blog and my pictures and videos spread across Weber's global reach.
+While I love being behind the lens, my grilled food has been the focus of the lens in Weber's Unserious Times Broadcast TV campaign, 2015 catalog shoot, Q in Color ad spots, 2016 Genesis spots, and 2018 Genesis II campaign.
+I’ve created videos and content for the Weber Summit Charcoal Grill prior to its launch.
 I've written for Sports Illustrated, grilled live on-air demonstrations on both WKEF & WDTN here in Dayton, and have photographed recipes for the Weber Summit Charcoal Grill Cookbook.

 So to give you the Cliff Notes version, this is a food blog, originally started as a travel blog, written by a guy who used to have hair, likes to brew beer, and holds up dinner by photographing food.